adriano-t/pollnet/README.md

 ### Events
-All the scripts under `events` group are called when something happens For example:
+All the scripts under `events` group are called when something happens

+For example:

 * `pn_on_host` is called when `pn_host` has success and you created a new lobby.
 * `pn_on_join` is called when `pn_join` has success and you joined the lobby.

+### Tips
+* Create an object that lists all the available games online and allows to join
+* Create a button to host a new game
+* use `pn_send` to send messages with an id of your choice
+* inside the script `pn_on_receive` use a switch statement to handle the messages
+* don't send too much data, this library uses HTTP connection / mysql database, to avoid performance issues.

 # License